 It’s about 7:30 a.m. — well into hour 11 of the all-night movie marathon known as “Camp Frida,” held every year around Halloween.

 “I’m very much a believer of the show; the movie starts when you walk into the theater, and the show starts when you walk into the lobby,” Terry says. “[Film] is an art form that’s permeated society like nothing before.
 You may not be into art, but I guarantee you have a favorite movie.
-It is the art form that touches everyone.
-We play a lot of retrospectives, and things you’d be hard pressed to find on the big screen.”
+It is the art form that touches everyone.”

-After Camp Frida’s finale screening of Poltergeist, the bleary-eyed campers who survived the night celebrated their triumph with a group picture.
+After Camp Frida’s finale screening of Poltergeist, the bleary-eyed campers who survived the all-night movie marathon celebrated their triumph with a group picture.
 Exhausted but smiling, a line of people lugged their blankets and pillows out of the theater and into the daylight of La Cuatro.
-One group ahead can be heard, 13 hours of sleep down the hole, chatting amongst themselves: “We’re definitely coming back next year,” one of them said.
+One group ahead can be heard, 13 hours of sleep down the hole, chatting amongst themselves.

 “We’re definitely coming back next year,” one said.